wglass/lighthouse/docs/source/index.rst

 SmartStack_ solution.
 Out of the box it supports discovery via Zookeeper_ with cluster load balancing handled by an automatically configured HAProxy_.

-To jump right in, see the :doc:`getting_started` page.
+To jump right in see the :doc:`getting_started` page, or if you'd like to see it in action check out the :doc:`examples` page.

 Overview
 ~~~~~~~~